 conjunctions, such as either

-- Conjunctive adverbs such as therefore
+- Conjunctive adverbs such

 are explained in part 2 of this topic: ► Conjunctive adverbs

 classification of conjunctions as being either coordinating

 works in most cases, but for some words it does not.
 But

 can often be used as synonyms; yet but